cirosantilli/linux-cheat/compression.md

 #tar tar.gz tgz tar.bz2 tb2

+Name origin: tape archive.

+The tar *format* is specified by POSIX 7 together with the `pax` utility: <http://pubs.opengroup.org/onlinepubs/9699919799/utilities/pax.html#tag_20_92>

+The `tar` is a GNU implementation, and is not specified by POSIX.

-tar only turns a dir into file, but does no compression
+tar only turns a dir into file, but does no compression.

+It is a popular option to transform directories in to files in Nix systems, as the format natively stores and preserves ext filesystem metadata such as:

+- ownership
+- permissions
+- symlinks
+- timestamps

-This is why it is often coupled with gz and bz2: those are files compressers
+Since tar offers no compression, it is often coupled with `gz` and `bz2`: those are files compressors.

-gz gives similar compression to .zip
+`.gz` gives similar compression ration as `.zip`

-gz2 gives more compression than gz (30% for roms), but MUCH slower to make, and you can't extract individual files easily.
+`.gz2` gives more compression than `.gz` (30% for ROMs), but is much slower to make, and you can't extract individual files easily.

+tar end compressions are used so commonly together that shorthand extensions exist for them:

-- tgz == tar.gz
+- `tgz` == `tar.gz`
-- txz == tar.xz
+- `txz` == `tar.xz`
-- tb2 == tbz == tar.bz2
+- `tb2` == `tbz` == `tar.bz2`

-Create:
+General GNU interface:

+- single char options don't start with hyphen
+- every single letter option has a corresponding double hyphen multi char version

+Create tar:

     tar vcf "$F".tar "$F"
     tar vczf "$F".tgz "$F"